 After you separate from your spouse, the point is that you have to adapt to a change in your income and if you are a mom, keep it in your mind that your baby should be your first preference.
-You have to embrace the reality and recognize what you do from here on out will determine your future.
+You have to embrace reality and recognize what you do from here on out will determine your future.
 Accept that, be confident and do everything you can to become a financially strong mommy who will easily accomplish her single motherhood duties.

 Steps to Living a Rich Life for Single Moms

 Let go of past, assumptions, and life goals you and your ex-partner set.
 Embrace the reality of being a single mom.
-The sooner you will do so, the sooner a happy new life you will have with your baby.
-Manage your finances and focus all your energy and effort into setting up a new happier, richer, and more comfortable life with your young one.
+The sooner you will do so, the sooner a happy new life will have with your baby.
+Manage your finances and focus all your energy and effort on setting up a new happier, richer, and more comfortable life with your young one.
 Some of these steps involve logistical items such as opening a bank account, checking your credit score, consolidating your debts, simplifying your monthly budget, buying life insurance, and making more and more money.
 Let’s dive into the steps of how you, as a single mom can live a rich better life.

 1- Open a bank account: